delos/microhalo-models/README.md

 ## stellar_encounters.py

 Predicts the evolution of a halo due to an arbitrary sequence of encounters with point objects, such as stars.
-The model is described in [arXiv:1907.13133](https://arxiv.org/abs/1907.13133).
-A refinement to the postencounter halo density profile is given in Appendix B of [arXiv:2109.xxxxx](https://arxiv.org/abs/2109.xxxxx)
+The model is described in [arXiv:1907.13133](https://arxiv.org/abs/1907.13133) (with a refinement to the postencounter halo density profile given in Appendix B of [arXiv:2109.xxxxx](https://arxiv.org/abs/2109.xxxxx)).

 # Examples